sampattuzzi/PartII-Proposal/diss.md

 instance of `arr` we must pass in the stencil function to a special constructor.
 The constructor chosen decides the implementation used.

+While previously we had to use different versions of the quasiquoter to produce different stencils at compile-time, we now use the same quasiquoter but convert the function at run-time.
+We achieve this by taking advantage of Haskell's polymorphism which allows a function over type `a` to generalise to a function of type `Exp a`.
+This generalisation in concert with the arrow data constructor allows our stencil functions to have the type:

+   stencil :: Comonad g => g (Exp a) -> Exp b stencil' :: Comonad g => g a `arr` b

+Because of the arrow type, `stencil` and `stencil'` can actually have the same type.
+Type classes in Haskell must always parametrize on at least one type but it is also possible to have more than one.
+I take advantage of this to provide extract parts of the type that change between implementations of the primitives However, we are only half-way there: the type of stencil accepted by Accelerate is still not of the form `g (Exp a) -> Exp b`.
+I achieve this stencil by a conversion function which builds an Accelerate stencil (call it *stencil A*) at run-time using the stencil encapsulated in the arrow data type (call it *stencil B*).
+Stencil A's arguments are used to build up a grid of type `g (Exp a)` then stencil B is used on this grid to produce the result of type `Exp b`.

+While this run-time conversion creates an overhead it also, as we have seen, simplifies the types significantly.
+However TODO: mention deforestation.

 ## Implementation of the primitives

+TODO: rewrite

 The primitives are the second central component of the translation.
 Without them we could not run our translated stencils on the GPU.
 Like the stencil